 Instead of me preaching about the health-related factoids at hand, and how or why this may have a big impact on overall health, I'll just provide a few resource links below.
 What I will do, though, is list a few natural sources of iodine, in case you are trying to avoid taking supplements.
 Seafood is an excellent source, by the way, but not everybody likes seafood for some reason.
 When listing plant sources that spawn from the ground, it is a bit harder to accurately determine the iodine content because it really depends on the quality of the soils being used to grow such things.

-At any rate, the most common (natural) sources of iodine come from seafood of all types - especially cold-water fish like Cod/Pollock/Tuna and shrimp, etc. Seaweed is an excellent source of iodine, too.
+At any rate, the most common (natural) sources of iodine come from seafood of all types - especially cold-water fish such as Cod/Pollock/Tuna and crustaceans like shrimp, etc. Seaweed is an excellent source of iodine, too.
 Depending on the animal feed, iodine can often be found at respectable amounts in milk and other dairy products like cheese.
 Chicken eggs can also contain a decent amount of iodine.
 Potatoes (skin included) are also a good source and even corn has a fair amount.
 Many of the green leafy vegetables and various types of fruit can all have trace amounts, but there again, we get back into the "how much bromine, chlorine and fluoride do you ingest?" type of query if you are only getting small amounts of iodine.

 To further your reading: